jipson7/learning-lisp/README.md

 ######Multiple return values

-We have already seen how multiple pieces of information can be passed with a single return value, namely checking for the existance of an item and then using the item.
+We have already seen how multiple pieces of information can be passed with a single return value, namely checking for the existence of an item and then using the item.
 Again this works because everything in Common Lisp evaluates to true except for the empty list.
 However there are functions in list that return multiple values.

 Consider the `round` function: